FredericSivignon2/Consolification/README.md

 ```

 ### CIArgumentFormatAttribute
+:white_check_mark: This attribute can be applied to properties only.

 Use this attribute to control the format of an argument value, when this value is mapped to a string.

 ### CIArgumentValueLengthAttribute
+:white_check_mark: This attribute can be applied to properties only.

 Use this attribute to control the length of an argument value, when this value is mapped to a string.

 ### CIChildArgumentAttribute
+:white_check_mark: This attribute can be applied to properties only.

 This attribute is used to declare an argument as a child argument.
 A child argument is an argument that is relevant only if corresponding parent argument is present.
 In conjonction with the `CIParentArgumentAttribute` attribute, it provides a similar mechanism to the [user types and argument hierarchy support](#user-types-and-argument-hierarchy), except that you can have a parent argument with a name and a corresponding value: